 80% of global seafood consumers agree that seafood needs to be protected for future generations.

-Most wild fisheries are fully fished or overfished.
+93% of wild fisheries are fully fished or overfished.
 Stocks of large fish, such as tuna and swordfish, have declined by 90% since 1950.
-And many aquaculture, or seafood farming, operations also negatively impact coasts and oceans.
-But consumer awareness, responsible purchasing behaviors, and demand for sustainably sourced seafood is on the rise.
-By lessening seafood consumption, substituting different seafoods, and supporting sustainable we help remove pressures on overfished and depleted species.
+And many aquaculture (seafood farming) operations also negatively impact coasts and oceans.
+But consumer awareness, responsible purchasing behaviors, and demand for sustainably-sourced seafood is on the rise.
+By reducing seafood consumption and choosing more sustainable seafood options we can directly contribute to healthier oceans.
 Join the global movement by ensuring your own seafood choices are sustainable.

 It’s simple.
 Start here.